wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 <a target="_blank" href="https://www.youtube.com/watch?v=DqOWyL5S1UE&t=6s">Click this picture to see a video of the lobby's amazing wall-to-wall video wall:<br />
 <img alt="salelsforce-tower-lobby-299x156-60483.jpg" src="https://user-images.githubusercontent.com/300046/45239024-0d743b00-b2a1-11e8-94ef-dc5c9a0073b4.png"></a>

-Designed by <a target="_blank" href="http://pcparch.com/">Pelli, Clarke, Pelli Architects</a>, the top 6 stories is lit by 11,000 LEDs programmed by <a target="_blank" href="http://www.jimcampbell.tv/portfolio/public_art/salesforce_tower/">artist Jim Campbell</a>.
+Designed by <a target="_blank" href="http://pcparch.com/">Pelli, Clarke, Pelli Architects</a>, the top 6 stories are lit by 11,000 LEDs programmed by <a target="_blank" href="http://www.jimcampbell.tv/portfolio/public_art/salesforce_tower/">artist Jim Campbell</a>.

-The tower is built on top of former landfill in an earthquake-prone area.
+The tower is built on top of a former landfill in an earthquake-prone area.
 And it's certified LEED Platinum -- the highest rating in the US.
 It's on Mission between Freemont and 1st (South of the Montgomery BART station), a part of a whole downtown $6 billion re-development that includes the 5-acre Salesforce Park above the Transbay Transit Center public transportation hub.